-NEW STUDENT ORIENTATIONS (NSO), ON CAMPUS
+NEW STUDENT ORIENTATION (NSO)

-For campus and F-1 students, IAU holds mandatory New Student Orientations (NSO).
-NSO is a required program for all new campus students.
-IAU's staff are knowledgeable about all the resources students will need as a new student.
-They will help students with orientation, registration, academic policies, IAUonline, and any questions along the way.
-Campus students who are unable to attend NSO shall be administratively withdrawn from the program.
+IAU holds mandatory New Student Orientations (NSO) online via IAUonline for all new/returning students starting a new program.
+NSO is held asynchronously online for one week, which is typically the week before classes begin.
+IAU's staff are knowledgeable about all the resources new students will need.
+Staff will help students with orientation, registration, academic policies, IAUonline, and any questions along the way.
+Students who are unable to complete NSO before the start of classes shall have their enrollment canceled and be administratively withdrawn from the program.